theobald-software/theobald-software.github.io/content/_en/editorial-guide/empty_template.md

 {: .box-warning }
 **Warning!
 Data loss**<br>
-A big amount of information is collected when ogging is activated.
+A big amount of information is collected when logging is activated.
 This can decrease the capacity of your hard drives dramatically.<br>
 Activate the debug logging only when necessary, e.g., upon request of the support team.

 #### Tip & Recommendation: